You can’t go wrong with glazed vegetables. It’s a surprisingly simple way to start with plain vegetables and transform them into something magical.

 The syrup adds natural sweetness, and rich balsamic vinegar adds the perfect amount of zing.
 What you’re really doing by cooking the glaze over the stove is helping the mixture reduce through evaporation.

-Ever heard of a balsamic reduction?
-This is it, right here (you’re so gourmet).
-When balsamic vinegar is reduced, it forms a thick and slightly sticky glaze that’s perfect for brushing over oven roasted veggies.
+When balsamic vinegar is reduced, it forms a thick and slightly sticky glaze that’s perfect for brushing over oven-roasted veggies.
 It’s also delicious drizzled over bruschetta, grilled meats, strawberries, or salads.

-If you can’t get your hands on any heirloom carrots, regular orange ones work just as well!
-Try to get select smaller, uniformly sized carrots as they’ll cook faster and more consistently.
+If you can’t get your hands on any heirloom carrots, regular orange ones work just as well.

 - Parchment paper